mathjax/MathJax-docs/api/html.rst

 ***********************

-The ``MathJax.HTML`` object provides routines for creating HTML elements and adding them to the page, and in particular, it contains the code that processes MathJax's :ref:`HTML snippets <html-snippets>` and turns them into actual DOM objects.
+The ``MathJax.HTML`` object provides routines for creating HTML elements and adding them to the page, and int particular, it contains the code that processes MathJax's :ref:`HTML snippets <html-snippets>` and turns them into actual DOM objects.
 It also implements the methods used to manage the cookies used by MathJax.